HTTP5214-Winter2023/team-C4RBON/HarshadKumarPatel/Harshadkumar-Patel-Report.md

 # Date: 29th Mar, 2023
 ## Work
 - I have updated design as per the user feedback on front-end layout
+- I have updated validation and display output as table
 - I have tested my front-end by my self.
 ## Meeting
 Our team had the following meetings: